LaTroy Hawkins: Chicago Cubs (2004–2005)

 In December 2003, Hawkins signed a three-year, $11.2 million contract with the Chicago Cubs.
 He began the year as the eighth-inning setup man for Cubs closer Joe Borowski, but Borowski was sidelined with an injury in early June, and Hawkins took over closing duties.
 On September 11, Hawkins threw an immaculate inning, striking out the side on only nine pitches in a game against the Florida Marlins.
-He posted an ERA of 2.63 and recorded 25 saves in 75 games for the Cubs in 2004.
+He posted a 2.63 ERA and recorded 25 saves in 75 games for the Cubs in 2004.
 However, Hawkins also blew nine saves, including two (against the New York Mets on September 25 and the Cincinnati Reds on September 29) during a late-season losing streak that cost the Cubs the wild card.
 The blown saves earned him the ire of Cubs fans, who made a habit of booing him loudly at Wrigley Field when he came on in relief.
 Hawkins feuded with fans and media, and his relationship with both deteriorated.

 Hawkins converted four saves early in the 2005 season but blew an equal number of opportunities.
 In early May, the Cubs replaced him as closer with Ryan Dempster, who was moved out of the starting rotation.
 Through 21 games with the team that season, Hawkins had a 1–4 record and a 3.32 ERA.
 On May 28, the Cubs traded Hawkins to the San Francisco Giants in exchange for pitchers Jerome Williams and David Aardsma.

 San Francisco Giants (2005)

 With the Giants, Hawkins assumed an eighth inning setup role, frequently preceding closer Tyler Walker.
 When Hawkins returned to Wrigley Field in late July, he was booed again by the Cubs fans.
 He suffered another blown save during the series on July 26, but the Giants won the game 3–2.
 In 45 games with the Giants, Hawkins had a 1–4 record and a 4.10 ERA.
 Between the Cubs and Giants, Hawkins's record was 2–8 in 66 games, with an ERA of 3.83.
-He allowed 58 hits in 56 1/3 innings pitched and posted a WHIP of 1.46.
+He allowed 58 hits in 56 1/3 innings pitched and posted a 1.46 WHIP.
 On December 6, Hawkins was traded along with cash considerations to the Baltimore Orioles for left-handed reliever Steve Kline.